Chestirito/React-Clicky-Memory/README.md

 # Specifications
 - Game records top score until browser is reloaded
 - There is no win screen, the current max score is 10
+- Clicking on the logo at the top left reloads the page

 # Built using:
 - React